thisisarjun/meetingmuse/README.md

     draw_graph()
     # use this method, change NodeName value to test different node.
     # NOTE: make sure that the new node is added and helper method is
-    test_single_node(NodeName.SCHEDULE_MEETING, "I want to schedule a meeting with John Doe on 2025-08-01 at 10:00 AM for 1 hour")
+    test_single_node(NodeName.COLLECTING_INFO, "I want to schedule a meeting with John Doe on 2025-08-01 at 10:00 AM for 1 hour")
 ```

 use